 Sun and shadows in the garden

-When standing outside on a windy, winter day, a windbreak is always welcome.
+A windbreak is always welcome when standing outside on a windy winter day.
 Studying the areas of outdoor activities and how it might affect the festivities at different times of the day goes into the garden design plans.

 Colors and Favorites